tinode/chat/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve Tinode
+title: ''
+labels: 'bug'
+assignees: ''

+---

-# If you are not reporting a bug or requesting a feature, please post to https://groups.google.com/d/forum/tinode instead.
+# If you are not reporting a bug, please post to https://groups.google.com/d/forum/tinode instead.

 ### Subject of the issue
 Describe your issue here.

-### Is this a bug report of a feature request?
-- [ ] Bug report
-- [ ] Feature request

 ### Your environment
 #### Server-side
-- [ ] api.tinode.co
+- [ ] web.tinode.co, api.tinode.co
+- [ ] sandbox.tinode.co
 - [ ] Your own setup:
   * platform (Windows, Mac, Linux etc)
-  * version of tinode server, e.g. `0.15.2-rc3`
+  * version of Tinode server, e.g. `0.15.2-rc3`
   * database backend
+  * cluster or standalone

 #### Client-side
 - [ ] TinodeWeb/tinodejs: javascript client